Kristijan Krajček

 Kristijan Krajček (born 1 October 1993) is a Croatian professional footballer who recently played either as a winger or attacking-midfielder for Singapore Premier League club Hougang United.
 Considered as one of the best players in the league as well of Hougang, Krajček is known for his free-kick abilities, assists, finishing, dribbling and long-range efforts.

-He is the first ever player to score a hat-trick in a Singapore Cup Final when they faced Tampines Rovers at the Jalan Besar Stadium on 19 November 2022, where he help the club win its first ever piece of Silverware.
+He is the first ever player to score a hat-trick in a Singapore Cup Final when they faced Tampines Rovers at the Jalan Besar Stadium on 19 November 2022, where he helped the club win its first ever piece of silverware.